 Three Ways I learn how to Avoid Getting Lost in a Foreign Country

-My first few hours in a foreign country was spent getting lost.
+I spent my first few hours in a foreign country getting lost.
 Just imagine trying to find your way around a foreign country.
-It's not easy finding your way around an unfamiliar area in your hometown but try asking for direction where English isn’t that big in the streets.
+It’s difficult discovering your way around an unfamiliar area in your hometown but try asking for the direction where English isn’t that big in the streets.
 Here are ways to avoid getting lost in a foreign country:

-1. Don’t panic: Getting lost in a foreign city can happen to the best of us as we all get disoriented sometimes.
-What's important is knowing what to do when you don’t know where you are.
-The essential thing is not to panic and if necessary ask the locals for direction.
+1. Don’t panic: Getting lost in a strange city can happen to the best of us as we all get disoriented sometimes.
+What’s important is knowing what to do when you don’t know where you are.
+The essential thing is not to panic and ask the locals for direction.

-2. Grab a multi-language map; more than likely will find yourself hesitating and reading signs as you try to figure out where to go.
-To get around most need to drive and if you must, take the time to learn each stop, study what you need to know by watching a video of the area's traffic.
+2. Grab a multi-language map; more than likely will hesitate and read signs as do want to figure out where to go.
+To get around most need to drive and if you must, take the time to learn each step, study what you need to know by watching a video of the area’s traffic.

-More often than not when we take a trip, we do not anticipate any problem.
-However, there is no reason to mess up a great trip by driving for hours being lost.
-I learn there is always a solution and people are willing to help, but you need to open your mouth to ask.
+More often than not, when we take a trip, we do not render any problem.
+However, there is no need to mess up a great trip by driving for hours without being lost.
+I learn there is always a solution and people will help, but you are required to open your mouth to ask.

 Most urban areas offer some form of public transportation, would you use the country transportation while visiting or rent a car?